kaleemullah360/kontiki/apps/config-radio/README.md

 	uint8_t radioChannel = 26;  		// default channel
 	uint8_t radioChannel_tx_power = 31; // default power

-in you application add these method.
+in your application add these method.

 	set_cc2420_txpower(0);	// setting zero will use predefined configurations in `cc2420-radio.c` file set_cc2420_channel(0);	// I want all the motes use the channel 26 defined in library.